Gender & Inclusion workshop aims to help Presbyterians live into church policy

 Tags: cisgender, diversity and inclusion, gender identity, intersex, kid cudi, kurt cobain, Office of Gender, on celebrating the gifts of people of diverse sexual orientations and gender identities in the life of the church, racial and intercultural justice, Rev. Shanea Leonard, sexual orientation, transgender

-Ministries: Gender & Racial Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries
+Ministries: Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Racial Equity & Women’s Intercultural Ministries